woozai/Client-server-networking/README.md

 # 🛰️ Multi-Server Client-Server Messaging System

-A lightweight TCP-based Python client–server framework with multi-server discovery, real-time message forwarding, and cached routing.
+A lightweight TCP-based Python client–server framework with multi-server discovery (each server broadcasts on startup to discover and connect with active peers), real-time message forwarding, and cached routing.
 Clients register to a server, send messages by recipient name (with cluster-wide lookup and cached mappings), and automatically fail over to the lowest-latency server via periodic RTT probes—ideal for hands-on learning of high-performance, fault-tolerant distributed systems.
+Servers will soon be containerized using Docker for streamlined deployment.
 ---

 ## 🔑 Key Features